reposense/RepoSense/docs/UserGuide.md

 Group Name | Name of the group e.g.,`test`.
 Globs | The list of file path globs to include for specified group. e.g.,`**/test/*;**.java`.

-Note that a file in a given repository can only have 1 group specified. e.g. `example.java` in `example-repo` can either be in `test` group or in `code` group, but not in both `test` and `code` group.
+Note that a file in a given repository should only be tagged to one group. e.g. `example.java` in `example-repo` can either be in `test` group or in `code` group, but not in both `test` and `code` group.
 If multiple groups are specified for a given file, the latter group is set for the file.

+> Note: the first row consists of config headings, which is ignored by RepoSense.

 ## Analyzing Multiple Repos